brennan-malone/about-me/README.md

 A webpage utilizing HTML, CSS, and JS to develop a bio about myself.

-Nov 30, added for and while loops for guessing game
+Nov 30, added for and while loops for guessing game.

+Dec 1, Worked Ahmed on putting logic in function declartions.

 ## Author: Brennan Malone